Child Life Services

 - "How do I know if they understand?"

-If you or someone you know is struggling with how to best approach the serious topic of hospitalization or even death with a child, The Nebraska Medical Center has brochures with specific advice on how to address these difficult topics with children.
+If you or someone you know is struggling with how to best approach the serious topic of hospitalization or even death with a child, Nebraska Medicine has brochures with specific advice on how to address these difficult topics with children.

 Visit the Child Life Resources web page for more information.